gnfisher/Book-notes/confident_ruby.md

   consider coercing the input to an int.
 Calling `1.to_int` returns `1` still.
   If the object passed in doesn't respond to `#to_int` an error is thrown at the boundary where bad data was introduced.

+### Conditionally call conversion methods

+- Use `#respond_to?` to make sure the object you're given can give you the kind of object you need.

+- You aren't asking "Are you this type of object?" you are asking "Can you _give_ me this type of object?"
+Using `#respond_to?` for the former is frowned upon (can lead to clunky code quickly, probably leading to Open/Closed violations as we would need to modify every time we add a different possible object to handle).
+The latter is focused on the _messages_ and doesn't care what you give so long as it can give the method what it needs.